 - Antibiotics – If your chronic cough is caused by bacterial, mycobacterial or fungal infection, your doctor may prescribe medications to address the infection.

-- Acid blockers – When lifestyle changes do not take care of acid reflux, you may be given medications that block acid production.
+- Acid blockers – When lifestyle changes do not take care of acid reflux, you may be given medications for bronchitis that block acid production.
 Some people may require surgery to resolve the problem.

 While infrequent coughing is necessary to clear the airways, there are ways to prevent other types of cough.

 - Quit smoking – Smoking a common contributor to a chronic cough.
 It is difficult to cure a smoker’s cough.
 There are several methods to help you quit smoking, from gadgets to support networks.
 After you stop smoking.
 You will be much less likely to catch colds or experience a chronic cough.

 - Dietary changes – People whose diets are high in fiber, fruit, and flavonoids are less likely to have chronic respiratory symptoms including coughing.
 If you need to adjust your diet, you can ask your doctor for advice or a referral to a dietitian.

 - Medical conditions – As much as possible, anyone with a contagious diseases such as bronchitis, should be avoided so as not to get into contact with germs.
 Wash your hands frequently and do not share utensils, pillows, or towels.
 If you currently have medical conditions that can increase the chances of you developing a cough, such as asthma or GERD, ask your doctor about different management strategies.
 Once the condition is managed, you may find that your cough disappears, or becomes much less frequent.